woocommerce/woocommerce/docs/wc-cli/overview.md

 ### WooCommerce Commands

-A full listing WC-CLI commands and their accepted arguments can be found on the [commands page](https://github.com/woocommerce/woocommerce/wiki/WC-CLI-Commands).
+A full listing of WC-CLI commands and their accepted arguments can be found on the [commands page](https://github.com/woocommerce/woocommerce/wiki/WC-CLI-Commands).

-All WooCommerce related commands are grouped into `wp wc` command.
+All WooCommerce-related commands are grouped into `wp wc` command.
 The available commands (as of WC 3.0) are:

 ```
 $ wp wc